ScriptedBits/Emulator-Auto-downloads/README.md

 # Announcement 🚀 #

-We’re thrilled to announce the release of **Emulator Auto-Download v3.0!** This major update adds support for downloading Windows, Mac, and Linux versions of over 30 emulators, along with a completely rewritten menu system and extensive backend improvements.
+We’re thrilled to announce the release of **Emulator Auto-Download v3.0!** This major update adds support for downloading Windows, Mac, and Linux versions of over 30 emulators, along with a completely rewritten menu system and extensive back end improvements.

 For easy execution on Windows 10/11 systems, a compiled EXE using PS2EXE is now included.